PrimeTimeTran/rn-currencyconverter/README.md

 #### Different Styles 💋👔⌨

-Here's a couple different ways we could have refactored `<ConversionTypeButton />`
+Here's a couple different ways we could have refactored `<ConversionTypeButton />`.
+The `if` conditional means we dont repeat the ternary.
+However, we have to define  the `toFlag` and `fromFlag` twice.
+Which one do you like and why?

 <details>